MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 4. Verify that the user has one of the following combinations of licenses:

-  - Microsoft Office 365 Plan E1 plus SharePoint Online (Plan 1 or Plan 2)
+  - Microsoft Office 365 Plan E1 plus SharePoint (Plan 1 or Plan 2)

-  - Microsoft Office 365 Plan E3 plus SharePoint Online (Plan 1 or Plan 2)
+  - Microsoft Office 365 Plan E3 plus SharePoint (Plan 1 or Plan 2)

-  - Microsoft Office 365 Plan E5 plus SharePoint Online (Plan 1 or Plan 2)
+  - Microsoft Office 365 Plan E5 plus SharePoint (Plan 1 or Plan 2)

-  - Microsoft 365 Business Basic plus SharePoint Online (Plan 1 or Plan 2)
+  - Microsoft 365 Business Basic plus SharePoint (Plan 1 or Plan 2)

-  - Microsoft 365 Business Standard plus SharePoint Online (Plan 1 or Plan 2)
+  - Microsoft 365 Business Standard plus SharePoint (Plan 1 or Plan 2)

     For more info about how to manage licenses, see [Assign licenses to users in Microsoft 365 Apps for business](/office365/admin/subscriptions-and-billing/assign-licenses-to-users).

 ### Users see incorrect colleagues in Delve
 <a name="BKMK_DelveIncorrectColleague"> </a>

-If Azure Active Directory has outdated information or if hasn't been synced with the SharePoint Online user profiles, Delve may not show the most relevant colleagues.
+If Azure Active Directory has outdated information or if hasn't been synced with the SharePoint user profiles, Delve may not show the most relevant colleagues.

 Delve uses info from user profiles in Office 365 to determine who users in your organization work with most closely.
-These profiles contain information from Azure Active Directory and from SharePoint Online user profiles.
-Every 24 hours, people information from Azure Active Directory is automatically added to SharePoint Online user profiles.
+These profiles contain information from Azure Active Directory and from SharePoint user profiles.
+Every 24 hours, people information from Azure Active Directory is automatically added to SharePoint user profiles.

  **Solution(s)**

-- Check and clean up your Azure Active Directory, and wait for the information to sync to SharePoint Online user profiles.
+- Check and clean up your Azure Active Directory, and wait for the information to sync to SharePoint user profiles.

 - If you're an academic organization, the sync between Azure Active Directory and user profiles is not automatic.
-Your users will need to sign in to SharePoint Online at least once to create user profiles.
+Your users will need to sign in to SharePoint at least once to create user profiles.

 - If you have an on-premises Active Directory and if you've set up Active Directory synchronization, make sure it's synced correctly with Azure Active Directory.

 ### Users don't see user pictures in Delve
 <a name="BKMK_DelvePictures"> </a>

-The user pictures in Delve are from the SharePoint Online user profiles.
-If there's no picture for a user in his or her SharePoint Online user profile, Delve has no picture to show.
+The user pictures in Delve are from the SharePoint user profiles.
+If there's no picture for a user in his or her SharePoint user profile, Delve has no picture to show.

  **Solution(s)**

-- Make sure that users upload their user profile picture to SharePoint Online.
+- Make sure that users upload their user profile picture to SharePoint.
 For more info, point users to [View and update your profile in Office Delve](https://support.office.com/article/4e84343b-eedf-45a1-aeb9-8627ccca14ba).

 ### Users see documents from other users who have turned off Documents in Delve
 <a name="BKMK_DelveOff"> </a>

  Users can turn off **Documents** in Delve which means that they won't see any documents in Delve, and their **activities** and **relationships** in Office 365 won't be included in the Office Graph.

-However, if other users still have  *access*  to documents from a user who has turned off **Documents**, they can still see those documents in Delve, just as they can search for them in SharePoint Online.
+However, if other users still have  *access*  to documents from a user who has turned off **Documents**, they can still see those documents in Delve, just as they can search for them in SharePoint.

 Other info that's available to everyone in the organization will also be visible even if a user has turned off **Documents**, such as info from the Azure Active Directory.